October is National ADHD Awareness Month

 Because so many other issues such as sleep challenges, learning disabilities and anxiety can have similar symptoms to ADHD, the testing and diagnosis for it can be extensive.
 Once a parent or guardian suspects a child may have ADHD, the doctor will most likely meet with them to gather information about the child’s behavior.
 Often times, they’ll consider the volume and variety of inattention indicators, and how long they have displayed these behaviors, to reach a positive ADHD diagnosis.
 Some common indicators include:

-• Doesn’t listen when spoken to directly.
+• Doesn’t listen when spoken to directly

-• Has difficulty organizing tasks.
+• Has difficulty organizing tasks

-• Is easily distracted (even from activities they enjoy).
+• Is easily distracted (even from activities they enjoy)

 • Loses important items that relate to everyday activities, such as keys, eyeglasses, school supplies, etc.)

-• Has trouble following through on commitments like homework.
+• Has trouble following through

-• Can’t hold attention during activities.
+• Can’t hold attention during activities

-• Expresses discontent for or loses interest easily in long-term projects.
+• Expresses discontent for or loses interest easily in long-term projects

 ADHD Treatments